 # Hostname advertised by this host for remote addresses.
 This must be resolvable by all # other nodes in the cluster hostname="<enterprise-meta-0x>" #✨ [enterprise] # license-key and license-path are mutually exclusive, use only one and leave the other blank license-key = "<your_license_key>" #✨ mutually exclusive with license-path # license-key and license-path are mutually exclusive, use only one and leave the other blank license-path = "/path/to/readable/JSON.license.file" #✨ mutually exclusive with license-key

 sysvinit systems, run:

 service influxdb-meta start

 systemd systems, run:

 sudo systemctl start influxdb-meta

-Check to see that the process is running by entering:
+Check to see that the service is running by entering:

 ps aux | grep -v grep | grep influxdb-meta

 You should see output similar to: